KnapsackPro/knapsack/README.md

 ## Usage

+### Step for RSpec

 Add at the beginning of your `spec_helper.rb`:

     require 'knapsack'

-    # default configuration, you can change it or omit completely
+    # CUSTOM_CONFIG_GOES_HERE

+    Knapsack::Adapters::RspecAdapter.bind

+### Step for Cucumber

+Create file `features/support/knapsack.rb` and add at the beginning of it:

+    require 'knapsack'

+    # CUSTOM_CONFIG_GOES_HERE

+    Knapsack::Adapters::CucumberAdapter.bind

+### Custom configuration

+You can change default Knapsack configuration for RSpec or Cucumber tests.
+Here are examples what you can do.
+Put below configuration instead of `CUSTOM_CONFIG_GOES_HERE`.

     Knapsack.tracker.config({
       enable_time_offset_warning: true,
       time_offset_in_seconds: 30
     })

-    # default configuration for report, you can change it or omit completely
     Knapsack.report.config({
-      report_path: 'knapsack_report.json'
+      report_path: 'knapsack_custom_report.json'
     })

-    # you can use your own logger or omit completely
+    # you can use your own logger
     require 'logger'
     Knapsack.logger = Logger.new(STDOUT)
     Knapsack.logger.level = Logger::INFO

-    # bind adapter, required
-    Knapsack::Adapters::RspecAdapter.bind
+### Common step

 Add in your `Rakefile` this lines:

     require 'knapsack'
     Knapsack.load_tasks

-Generate time execution report for your spec files.
+Generate time execution report for your test files.
 Run below command on one of your CI nodes.

+    # Step for RSpec
     $ KNAPSACK_GENERATE_REPORT=true bundle exec rspec spec

+    # Step for Cucumber
+    $ KNAPSACK_GENERATE_REPORT=true cucumber

-Commit generated report `knapsack_report.json` into your repository.
+Commit generated report `knapsack_rspec_report.json` or `knapsack_cucumber_report.json` into your repository.

 This report should be updated only after you add a lot of new slow tests or you change existing ones which causes a big time execution difference between CI nodes.
 Either way, you will get time offset warning at the end of the rspec results which reminds you when it’s a good time to regenerate the knapsack report.